Laragear/webpass/README.md

 </head>
 ```

+* **Hey, this doesn't work!**

+Check your browser's Console for any errors.
+Most of the time, errors come up from the server or the authenticator.

 * **Can I serialize the Credentials in another format, like a giant BASE64 string?**

 No. This library works over JSON for communicating between the server and the browser.
 Binary strings (`ArrayBuffers`) are automatically transformed into BASE64 URL strings.